willrussell98/Machine-Learning-Projects/README.md

 * Installation and Usage: Run in terminal or notebook.

-* Technologies Used: Pandas, Numpy and MatPlotLib.
+* Technologies Used: pandas, numpy and matplotlib.

 ---------------------------------------
 Simple Multi Layer Perceptron